pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 {% endraw %}

-For purposes of the convention part, when we talk generally about multiplying matrices together, we can think of the above as either a `4x1` matrix (4 rows and 1 column - column major) or a `1x4` matrix (1 row and 4 columns - row major).
+For purposes of the convention part, when we talk generally about multiplying matrices together, we can think of the above as either a `4x1` matrix (4 rows and 1 column - a column vector) or a `1x4` matrix (1 row and 4 columns - a row vector).
 This fits with the bigger picture of multiplying matrices of different sizes together (this is useful to know about but it's rarely something that comes up outside of multiplying vectors and matrices together, at least in a game development setting).

 To multiply two matrices together we multiply the row(s) on the left hand side with the column(s) on the right hand side.